Why Bitcoin Has Value and Is Unique Among Crypto

 A common concern is that Bitcoin will just be another AOL or Myspace.
 Won’t some newer, better technology make Bitcoin obsolete?

 While the technology is intentionally easy to replicate, its circumstances are not.
 In addition, Bitcoin is not an “all or nothing,” solution.
 It fits into a bigger financial picture and relies on complementary technologies.
 As you’ll see, there is plenty of room for innovation, but replacement is highly unlikely.

 Origins and Founder

-Perhaps the most unique aspect of Bitcoin is the story of its creator, an individual that went by the name of Satoshi Nakamoto.
+Perhaps the most unique aspect of Bitcoin is the story of its creator, Satoshi Nakamoto.

 Satoshi has had no apparent gain from Bitcoin.

 - No fame: Satoshi has never revealed his or her true identity.

 - No control: Satoshi has no privileged access to Bitcoin.

 - No financial gain: There has never been any movement of the early coins Satoshi acquired.